Gerrudo/RESTaurantsExpress/README.md

-### This is a legacy code.
+### This is legacy code.
 Please see here for the updated frontend: https://github.com/Gerrudo/RESTaurants-React-WebApp

 # RESTaurantsExpress